 Water touches nearly every aspect of development.
 It drives economic growth, supports healthy ecosystems and is fundamental for life.
 However, this critical resource can harm as well as help.
 Water-related hazards such as floods, storms, and droughts are responsible for 9 out of 10 natural disasters.
 Climate change is expected to increase this risk and place even greater stress on scarce water supplies.

-The $200 million Global Water Security & Sanitation Partnership (GWSP) was launched in July 2017.
-Building on a nearly half-century of collaboration driven by the Water and Sanitation Program (WSP), the Water Partnership Program (WPP), and others, the GWSP aims to make the ambition articulated within the Sustainable Development Goals (SDGs) a reality.
+New challenges and new contexts require new responses.
+That’s why the World Bank, together with its partners, has launched a new partnership for a water-secure world, the Global Water Security & Sanitation Partnership (GWSP).
+Building on a nearly half-century of collaboration driven by the Water and Sanitation Program (WSP), the Water Partnership Program (WPP) and others, the GWSP aims to provide action equal to the ambition articulated within the Sustainable Development Goals (SDGs.)

 Of course, these themes do not exist in isolation and need to be rolled out simultaneously so that actions under each of these themes can mutually reinforce each other and can contribute to the many other SDGs with which they are so closely interlinked.

-The GWSP will primarily focus on advancing knowledge and building capacity.
-It will support client governments to achieve the water-related SDGs through the generation of innovative global knowledge and the provision of country-level support, while leveraging World Bank Group financial instruments and promoting global dialogue and advocacy with key partners and clients to increase reach and impact.
-This Partnership will provide new opportunities to test and expand innovations, build country capacity where needed and inform client country demand and World Bank operations.
+The GWSP primarily focuses on advancing knowledge and building capacity.
+It supports client governments to achieve the water-related SDGs through the generation of innovative global knowledge and the provision of country-level support.
+It leverages World Bank Group financial instruments and promotes global dialogue and advocacy with key partners and clients to increase reach and impact.
+This Partnership provides new opportunities to test and expand innovations, builds country capacity and informs client country demand and World Bank operations.